 Instruction is available to students in all areas through an extensive program of distributed learning.
 Distributed learning is an instructional model that involves various information technologies to help students learn.
 Over the past thirty years SLIS has offered high-quality instruction for distance and campus-based learners.
 All students have the option to take a course online or on campus.
 Most students complete their degree entirely online, while those closer to Columbia are able to take a small number of courses in person.

 SLIS now offers a Fast Track option, beginning in Summer 2013.
 The Fast Track allows students to complete the MLIS (36 credit hours, 12 courses) in 18 months by making available three specialized programs of study: Information Services, Library Services to Children and Young Adults, and Cultural Heritage Institutions.
 If you are interested in the Fast Track, send an email to email@example.com indicating that you want to jump on the Fast Track and your chosen area of interest.
+Applications for Fast Track MLIS are only considered for Summer Session 1 and fall terms.
+Fast Track MLIS applications are not considered for the spring semester.

 Admission to the School of Library and Information Science is selective and is based on the faculty's assessment of the applicant's aptitude for graduate study and potential contribution to the profession.
 The School of Library and Information Science takes a holistic approach to the admissions process.
 Consequently, all supporting documents along with the application are taken into consideration before a decision is made.
 The admission policies of the SLIS apply to every applicant, full-time and part-time, whether via distributed learning only, on campus, or a combination of both.